sermon: Post-Resurrection Lessons

 Habakkuk 2:4 Behold the proud, his soul is not upright in him; but the just shall live by his faith.

 Now onto John chapter 21.
 Sometime between the conviction of Thomas and this next scene, the disciples had traveled to Galilee on Jesus' order.
 He had told them in Matthew 28:16 to meet Him in Galilee, and He would appear to them on this mountain, and so they went up to Galilee.
 It was not that far away that they could not walk and do that in this 40-day period.
 They must have become a little bit stir-crazy.
 They had all this restless energy.
 They had to get rid of some of this nervous tension while they were waiting, and the best way they knew how to get rid of it was to go out and do some hard physical labor.
 Lots of men do this.
-If they feel they have a bit of cabin fever, they go out and they chop wood, or they will cut a tree down just because it feels good, or they'll go throw a ball.
-They'll go do something physical.
+If they feel they have a bit of cabin fever, they go out and they chop wood, or they will cut a tree down just because it feels good, or they will go throw a ball.
+They will go do something physical.

 For fishermen, which these seven men probably were, the best way they knew how to get rid of their nervous tension was to go fishing, because fishing was not like we do, you know—cast it out and wait in the boat.
 Fishing to them was hard demanding labor, with long nets and dragging these nets through the water filled with fish.
 There was a way they could get their minds off all this turmoil and confusion and all their ups and downs emotionally, and that was to go out and do something.